Leveraging Cross-Lingual Transfer Learning in Spoken Named Entity Recognition Systems: Introduction

 \section{Introduction}

 \blfootnote{This work was carried out while the first author was a research assistant at Fraunhofer IAIS.}

-Named Entity Recognition (NER) involves identifying and classifying named entities such as persons, organizations, locations, and other predefined categories in a text \cite{Nadeau07}.
-While substantial progress has been made in NER for written text, applying these techniques to spoken language has not been widely studied because of its unique challenges \cite{Tomashenko19}.
+Named Entity Recognition (NER) identifies and classifies named entities within text, including persons, organizations, locations, and other predefined categories \cite{Nadeau07}.
+While substantial progress has been made in extracting entities from written text, adapting these techniques to spoken content has seen limited research.
+This is primarily due to the unique challenges associated with spoken text analysis \cite{Tomashenko19}.

-Spoken NER is a complex task due to spoken language's inherent variability and ambiguity.
-Factors such as pronunciation variations, speech disfluencies, and background noise can significantly impact the performance of these systems \cite{Porjazovski21}.
-Moreover, the lack of explicit boundaries between words in continuous speech adds an additional layer of complexity \cite{Chen22}.
-Despite these challenges, spoken NER is of great interest due to its potential applications in various domains, such as voice assistants, automatic transcription services, and spoken dialogue systems \cite{Ghannay18,Haghani18,Serdyuk18}.
+Improved spoken NER has significant implications for various practical applications.
+Accurate entity recognition enhances user interaction in voice assistants by correctly identifying and responding to queries \cite{Jehangir23}.
+In automatic transcription services, better NER improves the quality of transcriptions by correctly tagging entities, which is crucial for generating accurate and searchable text \cite{Szymanski23}.
+Spoken dialogue systems in customer service and virtual agents also benefit from enhanced NER by providing more context-aware and accurate responses.

-Recent advancements in Transformer-based approaches have opened new avenues for this research.
-In particular, the application of End-to-End (E2E) models, which directly map speech to transcriptions with entity tags, has shown promising results \cite{Mdhaffar22}.
-These models can capture the temporal dependencies and handle the variability in spoken language.
-However, most of the current research focuses on high-resource languages like English, and the performance of these models may drop with the less available data.
+Exploring spoken NER involves challenges due to the unpredictable nature of spoken language.
+Variabilities in pronunciation, speech disfluencies, and background noise present significant obstacles and, therefore, negatively impact system performance \cite{Porjazovski21}.
+Additionally, the continuous flow of spoken language, with unclear word boundaries, adds complexity to the task \cite{Chen22}.
+Despite these difficulties, spoken NER holds significant interest for its potential applications in areas like voice assistants, automatic transcription services, and spoken dialogue systems \cite{Ghannay18,Haghani18,Serdyuk18}.

-This paper addresses the language gap by exploring cross-lingual transfer learning for spoken NER.
-We investigate methods that leverage multilingual language representation models and evaluate their performance on low-resource setups.
-Our study focuses on three languages: Dutch, English, and German.
-We particularly emphasize different low-resource language transfers, demonstrating the efficacy of transfer learning when we attempt to apply the proposed models on zero to low-resource scenarios.
+The introduction of Transformer-driven methodologies has advanced this field significantly.
+Notably, the End-to-End (E2E) modeling approach directly links speech patterns to transcriptions with embedded entity markers, which show promising results \cite{Mdhaffar22}.
+These models effectively map temporal dependencies and manage the complexities of various spoken dialects.
+However, the research primarily focuses on high-resource languages like English, resulting in less effective model performance in data-scarce scenarios.